-Elsewhere on the peninsula, you’ll enjoy a wide range of other awesome outdoor activities and attractions.
+And we’re just getting started.
+There are plenty of other amazing things to do in Coromandel!
+Elsewhere, you’ll enjoy a wide range of other awesome outdoor activities and attractions.
 Adventurers may wish to spend their day, instead, tackling some the best Coromandel walks like the Coromandel Coastal Walkway or the Pinnacles, cycling the Hauraki Rail Trail, or joining a guided sea kayaking tour along the beautiful coastline.

 For a lazier yet unique Coromandel Peninsula experience, head to Hot Water Beach just 8 kilometres south of Hahei.
 Time your visit to Hot Water Beach two hours before or after low tide to dig yourself your own private white-sand spa.